-Adjunct Professor – Cybersecurity Program
+Adjunct Professor – Computer Programming

 Opportunities for teaching in Spring 2026 (and subsequent semesters) are also available for additional subjects.